Skip to content

 For example, residential customers can choose to receive service under the tiered rate or flat rate.
 They also have the option to add the time-of-day rate on either rate choice.

-The proposed energy price of 10 cents per kWh more appropriately reflects the value BC Hydro receives from customers’ excess generation.
+This fixed energy price of 10 cents per kWh more appropriately reflects the value BC Hydro receives from customers’ excess generation.
 This includes BC Hydro’s cost to source other forms of renewable energy such as energy purchase agreements with independent power producers, which helps keep rates low for all BC Hydro customers.

 Rebates and Rate Schedule 2289

-We are not proposing a pro-rated option, or an option where a customer would receive service under a combination of both the current net metering service rate (Rate Schedule 1289) and the proposed self-generation service rate (Rate Schedule 2289).
-If you accept the battery rebate, it will not impact which service rate you are on.
+A pro-rated option, or an option where a customer would receive service under a combination of both the net metering service rate (Rate Schedule 1289) and the self-generation service rate (Rate Schedule 2289) is not possible.

-Proposing a community generation service
+Community generation service

 How it works